albertattard/java-boot-camp/01 - Primer.md

     $ docker run -it adoptopenjdk/openjdk14:jre-14.0.1_7-alpine /bin/sh
     ```

     The above is instructing docker to open a shell terminal.
 Note that the image `adoptopenjdk/openjdk14:jre-14.0.1_7-alpine` does not have `bash` installed.
 We can use the `sh` instead.
-That is why we are running the `/bin/sh` command instead.
+That is why we are running the `/bin/sh` command instead of `/bin/bash`.

     Check the Java version installed